It's Easy to Enrol

 • Identify the range of diversity possible in garden design.

-• Identify characteristics of different garden styles including eclectic, dryland, permaculture, rainforest and tropical garden styles.
+• Identify characteristics of different garden styles including eclectic, dryland, permaculture, rain forest and tropical garden styles.

 • Design different styles of gardens.